GSS data may be obtained in several ways. Besides accessing GSS data from this site, customized subsets of GSS data may be downloaded online from the

 The Subject Index in the GSS Codebook is a useful resource to find various information about the GSS.
-When looking for specific question, be aware that between 2006 and 2014, not every question asked is documented in the cross-section data.
-Each year included several questions that were only asked of panel respondents.
+When looking for specific question, be aware that between 2006 and 2014, it only covers questions asked in the cross-sections.
+Items asked only in the panel reinterviews were are not covered, including two ISSP modules.

 Not necessarily.
 In 1983 and again in 1993 there were sample frame experiments that are described in Appendix A. In 1983, 806 cases were from the 1970 frame (SAMPLE=3) and 793 cases from the 1980 frame (SAMPLE=6).
 In 1993, 817 cases were from the 1980 frame (SAMPLE=6) and 789 case from the 1990 frame (SAMPLE=8).

 The response rate for each year can be found here.The field period for each year can be found here.